Lower Saxony – Scotland Joint Forum

 How can I submit my proposal for a workshop?

-Contributors to workshops and panels are kindly asked to submit a short proposal of 2-3 pages by 19 September 2021.
+Persons interested in organising a workshop are kindly asked to submit a short proposal of 2-3 pages (deadline will be published soon).
 In order to submit your proposal, you first need to register for the Joint Forum.
 Once completed, you click on “Overview”, head on to “Your Submissions” and then click on “Workshop Proposal”.

 Unfortunately, I cannot attend the Joint Forum.
 How do I cancel my application?

 Data protection is of particular concern to us.
-Please click here for more information: Joint Forum 2021_Datenschutz_DataProtection
+Please click here for more information.